Skip to main content

 Techné AI is an independent advisory practice.
 It does not sell software, integrate AI systems, place insurance, or take commissions.
 It stands apart from the technology vendors, the audit firms, and the law firms — and that separation is what lets its review work be relied on by internal counsel, by compliance and risk, and by the counterparties they answer to.

-Every engagement rests on published methodology: the NIST AI Risk Management Framework, ISO/IEC 42001, the SaferAI Frontier AI Risk Management Framework, and the proportionality and tiered-assurance literature now taking shape in the field.
-Each one delivers a documented compliance posture, a workpaper file, and a written report that names its methods and its sources.
+Everything the firm publishes rests on published methodology: the NIST AI Risk Management Framework, ISO/IEC 42001, the SaferAI Frontier AI Risk Management Framework, and the proportionality and tiered-assurance literature now taking shape in the field.
+The work delivers a documented compliance posture — dated, sourced, and maintained — in documents and instruments that name their methods and their sources.

 Where a client requires formal third-party attestation, Techné AI makes referrals to licensed CPA firms and accredited certification bodies.
 The firm is itself implementing an ISO/IEC 42001 AI management system, with certification targeted for 2026–2027.